GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 Click **Next** to proceed.

-## Promoting Applications
+To promote the application, click **Next**.

+## Promote the application

-To promote your application to your staging Target, run the following command.
-The optional `--to-target` parameter can specify a Target to promote to.
-If this option isn't included, the Release is promoted to the next Target in the Delivery Pipeline.
+To promote your application to your staging target, run the following command.
+The optional `--to-target` parameter can specify a target to promote to.
+If this option isn't included, the release is promoted to the next target in the Delivery pipeline.

 ```bash
 gcloud beta deploy releases promote --delivery-pipeline web-app-profiles --release web-app-profiles-001
 ```

-To confirm your application has been promoted to the `staging` Target, run the following command:
+To confirm your application has been promoted to the `staging` target, run the following command:

 ```bash
 gcloud beta deploy rollouts list --delivery-pipeline web-app-profiles --release web-app-profiles-001